normen/vim-pio/README.md

 ## Documentation

+Use `:h pio` in vim to access the documentation.

 ### Commands
 - `:PIO`
   - Mirrors the command line command and opens a term window.
 Note theres always only one PIO window.